So you’ve set up your ecommerce store, you’ve found excellent products, and now you’re sitting back and enjoying the profits.

 Of course, there is one contribution bigger than images made by a company internally: images made by customers.
 To make the most out of organic social media, we highly recommend getting involved in and promoting user-generated content.

 8. User-generated content

 Once you’ve taken advantage of social media and built up a loyal customer base, you can start to employ user-generated content in your marketing strategy.

 …And employ it you will.
 The benefits of UGC start almost immediately.
 As we talked about previously, 92 percent of people lean towards trusting another person’s recommendation over content created by a brand.

 UGC will give your brand an edge, with data showing that customers that engage with user-generated content are 97 percent more likely to convert than those who don’t.

 In addition to nurturing customer trust, user-generated content is a great way to increase the amount of content you’re capable of creating in a short time span.
 Some of the content types you can share include:

 - Blog articles

-Not only does this digital content strategy allow them to rank on Google searches for relevant searches, it also allows for them to provide content that appeals to new customers; content that positions their product as unique and valuable.
+Not only does this digital content strategy allow them to rank on Google searches for relevant searches, it also allows them to provide content that appeals to new customers — content that positions their product as unique and valuable.

-This links to the sales promotion tip #5 above, but can be expanded to mean so much more.
+This ties in with the sales promotion tip five above, but can be expanded to mean so much more.
 Think what new customers want from your site… and then give it to them.
 Incentivization can take on several different forms: discounts, free shipping, free gifts, and more.